tomtom-international/openlr-dereferencer-python/README.md

 ```

 ## Configuration
-The `decode` function takes in an optional `Config` object contaning decoding settings.
+The `decode` function takes in an optional [Config](https://openlr-dereferencer-python.readthedocs.io/en/latest/openlr_dereferencer.decoding.html#openlr_dereferencer.decoding.configuration.Config) object containing decoding settings.
-You may just change these before decoding:
+WIth it, you may specify the decoder's behaviour:
 ```py
 from openlr_dereferencer import decode, Config